eyecan-ai/rene/README.md

 It has been tested with python 3.9 on Ubuntu 22.04, should work even with python >= 3.8 and hopefully in another OS.

 ## ⬇️ Download the dataset
-You can always download the dataset from [this Google Drive Folder](https://drive.google.com/file/d/1eOWV5jrcOyNBT3DGv2rHQC_OnD3BsHVk/view?usp=sharing) and extract the files contained in the zip archive in `/path/to/rene_parent_folder`.
+You can download the dataset from [this Google Drive Folder](https://drive.google.com/file/d/1eOWV5jrcOyNBT3DGv2rHQC_OnD3BsHVk/view?usp=sharing) and extract the files contained in the zip archive in `/path/to/rene_parent_folder`.
 The structure of the extracted folder should be the following:
 ```
 📂 rene_parent_folder
 ├── 📁 apple